-All entrepreneurs, business owners and managers think about how incentivize employees without throwing a pile of cash at them.
+All entrepreneurs, business owners and managers think about ways to incentivize their employees in ways other than throwing a pile of cash at the employee.
 Employees, in turn, can be motivated by things other than money.
 In fact, there are quite a lot of motivational techniques to employ at the workplace which will keep your employees happy, motivated and productive.

 1. Give recognition